kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

 - C++ is really growing on me.
   I spent a lot of today reading through and working on some OpenGL stuff.
   I plan to continue with that.

+- It's certainly not easy, but I like the challenge and plan to stick with it.
+  I also like the kind of programmer it is making me become.

 - I also have some work to do for this week's "Unbootcamp".